HowToGetLicensed

 How Maryland Compares

-Maryland requires 0 hours of pre-license education for private investigators.
+Maryland does not require any pre-license education hours.
 The average total cost in Maryland is around $2,500, compared to the national average of $1,810.

 How Much Does a Private Investigator License Cost in Maryland?